rprouse/devwiki/docs/github/account-setup.md

-# GitHub Account Setup
+# :simple-github: GitHub Account Setup

-Please create a GitHub user and send your username to me.
-I will add you to the organization.
+Please create a GitHub user and send your username to your GitHub administrator.
+They will add you to your company's organization.

 1. Set up an account at [https://github.com/](https://github.com/).
 If you already have a personal account, you can use it and add your work email to the account.